yogeshpatidar88/portfolio-website/README.md

 # portfolio-website
-Hello, I am yogesh patidar,
+Hello, I am Yogesh Patidar,
 this is my portfolio website where you can see my details.